SocietyForArtisticResearch/PPCopenhagen18/expo.md

 transition: fade
 ---

+# RC Exposition

+* Publication format and a authoring framework (editor)
+* Technology of reading and writing
+* Allow for ways of experiencing, developing and documenting artistic research
+* Exposition editor as a research tool
+* Untapped potential

+# RC Exposition as a Digital Object

-as digital object an exposition links human authoring and consumption with machine processing a dynamic creator of techno-aesthetic relations and translations of concepts and practices. different milieux: aesthetic, political, technological and social context
+* Links human authoring and consumption with machine processing
+* A dynamic creator of techno-aesthetic relations
+* Different milieux: aesthetic, political, technological and social context
+* Can be processes, programmed, transformed and linked and extended

 <!-- the inner composition of graphical expositions still -->
 <!-- remains opaque to machines, which hampers adaptability and long-term archiving. -->